Film · in order

 How many Jumanji movies are there?

-Is Welcome to the Jungle a sequel or a reboot?
+Is Welcome to the Jungle connected to the 1995 Jumanji, or is it a reboot?

 Do I need to watch the 1995 original first?